robertdavidgraham/masscan/README.md

 Windows doesn't respond with RST packets, so neither of these techniques are necessary.
-However, masscan is still designed to work best using its own IP address, so you should run that way when possible, even when its not strictly necessary.
+However, masscan is still designed to work best using its own IP address, so you should run that way when possible, even when it isn't strictly necessary.

 The same thing is needed for other checks, such as the `--heartbleed` check, which is just a form of banner checking.